In the current article, we review the second option for restoring Soft Deleted Exchange Online mailbox.

 The properties of the NEW user account

-The important thing that I would like to Emphasize is that the “Office 365 user account” is a MEW user account that doesn’t have any relationship to the “original user account” that deleted.
+The important thing that I would like to emphasize is that the “Office 365 user account” is a NEW user account that doesn’t have any relationship to the “original user account” that deleted.
 For this none of the properties of the “former” user account will not be restored.

 In the following screenshot, we can see that the NEW user account doesn’t have Office 365 license.